 Benefits of a nonexempt employee

 Since you must adhere to FLSA regulations when calculating pay for nonexempt employees, you might feel like hiring nonexempt employees presents unique challenges to your business.
 In reality, nonexempt employees are especially key in certain situations:

 - Nonexempt employees form the backbone of certain businesses.
 Since the FLSA can be interpreted to include most office workers as exempt, almost any employee whose work primarily involves physical labor is nonexempt.
 The manufacturing, construction, and maintenance industries are just a few industries where nonexempt employees are commonplace.
 Retail employees who interact directly with customers in-store are also nonexempt employees.

 - Nonexempt employees may accept lower pay rates.
-A person with a job title such as head of business development – almost certainly an exempt position – will likely require a high salary.
-The work done by nonexempt employees tends to be associated with less expensive (though crucial) labor, so by hiring nonexempt employees, you may save money on labor costs.
+A person with a job title such as head of business development (almost certainly an exempt position) will likely require a high salary.
+The job duties done by nonexempt employees tend to be associated with less expensive (though crucial) labor, so by hiring nonexempt employees, you may save money on labor costs.

 How does it work with salaried vs. hourly employees?

 While hourly workers are always nonexempt, salaried workers are not always exempt.
 This means you can have…